naden/include.js/README.md

 include.js
 ===============================

-Advanced include implementation for javascript.
+Advanced include implementation for javascript files.

+Add #async to any filename to enable asynchronous loading for that file.

 __Include a single file__

     include('test1.js');

     include(['test1.js']);

+__Include a single file with async loading__

+    include('test1.js#async');

 __Include a single file and execute a callback function after it's loaded__